 Aside from their wide use in web design, the SSL and TLS protocols also provide secure emails, instant messages, and Voice over Internet Protocol (VoIP) phone calls.

-To promote secure communications online, transport layer security performs various functions, including:
+To promote secure communications online, TLS performs various functions, including:

 - Fragmentation — Breaks down data into manageable packets